T i c k e t s

 What do I have to wear?

 Whatever you want!
-All audience members will, however, be required to wear a mask whenever they are inside the venue which must cover both the nose and mouth.
+We recommend that all audience members wear a mask whenever they are inside the venue.

 I know nothing about classical music: will I still enjoy it?